noobsora/Routeros-CN-Address-List/README.md

 ### 🤡 `To Be Honest`

-- They're almost the same thing, there's not too much differences between two versions.
-- I'm just trying to make my toy looks pro.
+- There're not too much differences between two versions.
+I'm just trying to make my toy looks pro.
-- Although it's a childish toy, I'm actually using it on my router and it's working properly up to now.
+- Whatever, it's working properly on my router as I expected.

 ---